Leedehai/score/README.md

 ### [score_view.py](score_view.py)

-Generate a static website to view test results in browser.
+Generate a static page to view test results in browser.
 It can be used as a standalone program or as a package.

+> NOTE: the static page uses primitive HTML, CSS, and JS, and does not require any third-party packages.
+This is ad-hoc and does not adhere to modern best practices in website engineering.
+However, it is not intended to build a complex website in the first place.

 ```
 ./score_view.py -h